 Stretching Your Fuel

 One simple trick will help your fuel last the longest in any lighter, but especially in a Zippo, is to seal it up.
-If the fuel cannot reach the room temperature open-air, it will vaporize far more slowly.
+If the fuel cannot reach room temperature open-air, it will vaporize far more slowly.

-This can drastically increase the time needed between refuelings.
+This can drastically increase the time needed between refueling.
 A Bic lighter sealed up in a heavy-duty plastic bag will last for years.

 One option for Zippos is to make use of a form-factor-specific sealing case with a gasketed lid.
 While this makes the lighter a little bulkier it does keep it usable at a moment’s notice.